velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 "…I… I don't know."

 "That's fair.
-Were any methods that involved intentional infliction of pain or distress employed to effect compliance during interviews or alter your behavior at any point during your detention?"
+Was physical discipline employed to effect compliance during interviews or alter your behavior at any point during your detention?"

 "I wasn't *tortured* this time, no."